chStaiger/surf-metadata-registry/Monitoring_on_dCache.md

 # Monitoring on dCache
+Once we created some metadata entry in CKAN for a file or folder, the file or folder can of course change over time.
+The locatin can be updated, the content, i.e. the checksum, can change or in the worst case the data can be deleted.
+We need to be informed of such actions and adjust the metadata in CKAN.

 To monitor data on dCache one needs to create a channel which listens to a folder and logs all activities in that folder.

-This information will be used to identify the files which changes and which need to be updated in CKAN.
+This information will be used to identify the files which change and for which we need to updated the metadata entry in CKAN.

 ## Authentication

+dCache allows two ways to authenticate, by netrc file or by a token called *macaroon*.
+In both cases you will need your dCache password.

 ### netrc
-You can create tokens when authenticated through netrc.
-Make sure you have an entry like that in your `~/.netrc` file:

 ```
 machine dcacheview.<your server>.nl